Wildlander-mod/Support/Docs/EnemyDaedra.md

 ## Slighted

 Slighted a a new type of Dremora introduced by Requiem. they (mostly) have identical stats, the differences come with weaponry or spells.
+The Melee varients use weapons exclusivly and do not employ magic.
+The caster Varients come Equiped with a Sword and nothing in the offhand.

-Weapons
+*Weapons*
-Can have any Daedric varient of weapon (Swords, axes, maces or bow)
+Can have any Daedric varient of weapon in both 1h or 2h varients (Sword, Axe, Bow & arrows, Mace) and a shield for 1 handers.

-Spells
+*Spells*
 Summon Flame, Frost and Storm Thrall - Summons a potent varient of each atronoch type.

 |Stat| Oberoth |  All others |